 The last diagram here depicts a charger design using an LM317 current limiter.
 This idea looks much impressive than the above two since it takes care of the voltage control and the current control together ensuring a prefect charging of the cellphone.

-In all the three above power bank circuits, the charging of the two 3.7V cells can be done with the same TIP122 network which is discussed for the first boost charger design.
+In all the four above power bank cell phone charger circuits, the charging of the two 3.7V cells can be done with the same TIP122 network which is discussed for the first boost charger design.
 The 5V zener should be changed to a 9V zener diode and the charging input obtained from any standard 12V/1amp SMPS adapter.